This is the multi-page printable view of this section. Click here to print.

 When should I use it?

-If you want to reliably store data from your shop floor that is not designed to fulfill any legal purposes, such as GxP, then the United Manufacturing Hub’s Historian feature is ideal.
-Open-Source databases such as TimescaleDB are superior to traditional historians in terms of reliability, scalability and maintainability, but can be challenging to use for the OT engineer.
-The United Manufacturing Hub fills this usability gap, allowing OT engineers to easily ingest, process, and store data permanently in an Open-Source database.
+If you want to reliably store data from your shop floor that is not designed to fulfill any legal purposes, such as GxP, we recommend you to use the United Manufacturing Hub’s Historian feature.
+In our opinion, open-source databases such as TimescaleDB are superior to traditional historians in terms of reliability, scalability and maintainability, but can be challenging to use for the OT engineer.
+The United Manufacturing Hub fills this usability gap, allowing OT engineers to easily ingest, process, and store data permanently in an open-source database.

 What can I do with it?